Pawel Kudzia

 Foundation in mechanical design, dynamics, and human biomechanics.
 Capstone project in ergonomic analysis and motion capture.

-Exosuit Testing, Harvard
+Exosuit testing at Harvard

 Soft exosuit